piepielovers/ECE542-Final-Project-Report/README.md

 [TODO:]()

 ## Requirements
-Specific library dependencies of the final model are in `requirements.txt`:
+Specific libraries used in the final model are included in `requirements.txt`, which are:
 ```
 numpy==1.18.5
 pandas==1.2.4